grinnell-cs/213-intro/README.md

 > Just Jasper is fine.
 Sam

 Why are you taking this course?
+> I don't know whether I want to major in CS yet.
-> I. I am taking this course because it is a requirement for the computer science major.
+> I am taking this course because it is a requirement for the computer science major.

 What are your concerns about this course?
+> C is not my strongest language.
-> ...
-I haven't done any programming since spring of last year, and that was only Java.
+> I haven't done any programming since spring of last year, and that was only Java.

 What topic in this course are you most excited to cover?
+> I think program efficiency is realy interesting.
-> ...
-I'm excited to learn more about operating systems.
+> I'm excited to learn more about operating systems.

 Do you have any questions for me?
+> Not currently, no.
 > ...
 Not yet.

 ## About this course